 Door and roof replacement pros recommend being extra careful when trying to open a frozen door.
 To crack the ice that has formed around the door’s perimeter, try to apply a bit of pressure.
 Sometimes, it may not work because of the thickness of the ice.
 For this, you need to use some tools.
 A knife can be used to scrape away the larger chunks of ice, while a hairdryer helps to melt the remaining ice from the door.
 Be sure to use a towel to dry the door’s surface.

 Ensuring a proper seal on your door is one way to keep it from freezing during winter.
 Replace the weatherstripping if it has already worn down or damaged.
 However, short-term fixes won’t work if the door is already displaying signs of disrepair.
 For this, you need to find a suitable replacement for it, preferably a high-quality unit that won’t leak and won’t freeze.

 For your entry and patio door needs, turn to Hynes Roofing & Siding.
-Aside from providing roofing and exterior painting services, we can also help you choose the right replacement door that combines aesthetic appeal and superior performance and is a perfect fit for your home.
+Aside from providing roofing, rubber roof coating and exterior painting services, we can also help you choose the right replacement door that combines aesthetic appeal and superior performance and is a perfect fit for your home.